 No-Bake Lime Cake & Perfect For Any Occasion

-One of the things I love most about this dessert is that there’s little preparation involved and there’s no baking.
-Since I live in year-round summer this is a big plus for me!
+One of the things I love most about this popular Mexican dessert, is that it’s an easy dessert and there’s little preparation involved — plus there’s no baking.
+Since I live in year-round summer this is a big plus for me.
+This is seriously one of my favorite, if not all time favorite, no bake desserts.

-Now that the holiday season is approaching the carlota de limon would be perfect so you can prep it ahead of time and just leave in the fridge until ready to serve.
+During the holiday season the carlota de limon would be perfect so you can prep it ahead of time and just leave in the fridge until ready to serve.
 Also, it’s light citrus taste is a perfect balance to a heavy holiday meal.

 How is Mexican Lime Icebox Cake Made

 It’s so easy!
-All you do is blend the liquid ingredients, then layer the mix with the maria cookies, sprinkle some lime zest, refrigerate and ¡listo!
-Ready to eat.
+All you do is blend the liquid ingredients, then make layers of cookies and mix with the blended ingredients.
+To top you sprinkle some lime zest, then refrigerate the carlota and ¡listo! ready to eat.

 Isn’t it crazy just how easy it is?!

 Ok, let me share my recipe with you.
-Do watch the video for a visual guide.
+Do watch the video for a visual guide and also read over the recipe card for more details.

 What Does a Carlota De Limón Taste Like